 As you can see, the numbers really show if a property is a good buy or not and is a much more objective means of comparing it with other investment alternatives like stocks, bonds, mutual funds, certificate of deposits, etc.

 You can also use this to validate claims of some sellers/developers that their properties are good investments because of a high ROI.
 Take a look at their computations and make sure that factors like taxes, property management costs, and other expenses are considered.

 In my next series of posts, I’ll show you how the numbers would look like using the other common investment strategies like rent-to-own, rehabbing, and wholesaling.
 I’m quite sure many of you will be surprised.
 So don’t forget to subscribe to my mailing list so you won’t miss them.
-If your mailbox is getting full, you may also subscribe via RSS reader.

 P.S.
 I’ll also be discussing CWT in the next posts with the help of my wife.
 This was requested by Betty.
 Sorry I wasn’t able to include it here as my wife wants to review BIR’s revenue regulations first just to be sure we’ll have an accurate example.